 I didn’t post about my manufactured spending activities last week because there were none.
 My stack of Visa gift cards is getting smaller and I just finished up my latest Walmart run this past weekend.
 I was in Roseville and there are at least five Walmart stores in the area.
 I had no problems buying money orders, except at one location where I had a bit of a tiff with one of the employees.

-After standing in line for 20 minutes (there was just one other person ahead of me), the cashier informed me the money order machine was down.
-I let her know they should have put a sign up so people didn’t waste their time standing in line.
-The cashier snapped at me about how it would be another 15-20 minutes, then continued to trash talk me to her co-worker while I stood to the side, waiting for the machine to be fixed.
-When I left the area to call the store and ask for a manager, the same woman picked up, then put me on hold for two minutes until I decided to hang up and return.
-By now, she was freaked out over me reporting her to a manager and when I approached the register, she apologized for being rude.
+After standing in line for 20 minutes, the cashier informed me the money order machine was down.
+I let her know they should have put a sign up so people didn’t waste time standing in line.
+The cashier snapped at me about how it would be another 15-20 minutes.
+She then proceeded to trash talk me to her co-worker while I waited for the machine to be fixed.
+When I left the store to call a manager, the same woman picked up.
+She put me on hold for two minutes until I decided to hang up and return.
+By now, she was freaking out over me reporting her to a manager.
+When I approached the register, she apologized for being rude.

 These few rounds unloading Visa gift cards are pretty much all I did this week.
 I did manage to stuff 470 envelopes for IHG Priceless Surprises and hopefully that brings me a healthy stash of points by next year.
-I also need to max out the office supply store category bonus on the Chase Ink Plus card, which gets me an easy 50,000 Ultimate Rewards points.
+I also need to max out the office supply store category bonus on the Chase Ink Plus card.
+That earns me an easy 50,000 Ultimate Rewards points.
 That $10,000 will probably be my last bit of manufactured spending for the year.

 I do want to take another trip using AAdvantage miles before the program devalues in March 2016, but I will do that by picking up a few extra credit cards.
 Recently, I wrote about the 60,000 point Citi Platinum AAdvantage card offer my sister was targeted for.
-She’s just 18 and a full time college student, so I was surprised she received the offer and doubted she’d actually get approved for it.
+She’s just 18 and a full time college student.
+I was surprised she received the offer and doubted she’d actually get approved for it.
 I guess part-time In-N-Out employees earning just over minimum wage isn’t the demographic Citi is targeting, because she wasn’t approved for the card.
-I have decided to make her an authorized user on one of my credit cards so we can build her credit history a little more.
-She does have expenses and channeling them towards a mile-earning credit card means I get to do less manufactured spending to earn miles.
+I’ve decided to make her an authorized user on one of my credit cards so we can build her credit history.
+She does have expenses and channeling them towards a mile-earning credit card means I get to do less manufactured spending.

 What have you done in terms of manufactured spending this week?